-As part of Audyssey’s continuous improvement of their MultEQ-X software package, they released a calibrated microphone that you can purchase on Amazon around March 2022.
+As part of Audyssey’s continuous improvement of their MultEQ-X software package, they released a calibrated microphone that you can purchase here on Amazon.com from around March 2022.

 The issue with response curves of the types of mics Audyssey – and pretty much everyone else – is including with AVRs is that the response curve changes dependent on the angle at which the mic is relative to the speakers’ drivers.
 This is why Audyssey – and AVR manufacturers – state that the microphone must be pointing straight up when completing the measurements.